SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-adfs-claims-based-auth.md

   - **For Outlook on the web**

-  - **Name** For example,  `Outlook on the web`.
+  - **Name**: For example,  `Outlook on the web`.
 This name is only visible in the Remote Access Management console.

-  - **External URL** For example,  `https://mail.contoso.com/owa/`.
+  - **External URL**: For example,  `https://mail.contoso.com/owa/`.

-  - **External certificate** Select an installed certificate that contains the host name of the external URL for Outlook on the web (for example,  `mail.contoso.com`).
-You can select a certificate in the drop down list, and then click **View** > **Details** to see more information about the certificate.
+  - **External certificate**: Select an installed certificate that contains the host name of the external URL for Outlook on the web (for example,  `mail.contoso.com`).
+You can select a certificate in the drop down list, and then click **View** \> **Details** to see more information about the certificate.

-  - **Backend server URL** This value is automatically populated by the **External URL**.
+  - **Backend server URL**: This value is automatically populated by the **External URL**.
 You only need to change it if the backend server URL is different from the external URL.
 For example,  `https://server01.contoso.com/owa/`.
 Note that the paths in the external URL and backend server URL must match ( `/owa/`), but the host name values can be different (for example,  `mail.contoso.com` and  `server01.contoso.com`).

 ![Publishing settings for Outlook on the web on the Relying Party page in the Publish New Application Wizard on the Web Application Proxy server.](../../media/3d5cc9d4-727f-4757-85a8-2d7e39030856.png)

   - **For the EAC**

-  - **Name** For example,  `EAC`.
+  - **Name**: For example,  `EAC`.
 This name is only visible in the Remote Access Management console.

-  - **External URL** The external URL for the EAC.
+  - **External URL**: The external URL for the EAC.
 For example, https://mail.contoso.com/ecp/.

-  - **External certificate** Select an installed certificate that contains the host name of the external URL for the EAC (for example,  `mail.contoso.com`).
+  - **External certificate**: Select an installed certificate that contains the host name of the external URL for the EAC (for example,  `mail.contoso.com`).
 The certificate is likely a wildcard certificate or SAN certificate.
-You can select a certificate in the drop down list, and then click **View** > **Details** to see more information about the certificate.
+You can select a certificate in the drop down list, and then click **View** \> **Details** to see more information about the certificate.

-  - **Backend server URL** This value is automatically populated by the **External URL**.
+  - **Backend server URL**: This value is automatically populated by the **External URL**.
 You only need to change it if the backend server URL is different from the external URL.
 For example,  `https://server01.contoso.com/ecp/`.
 Note that the paths in the external URL and backend server URL must match ( `/ecp/`), but the host name values can be different (for example,  `mail.contoso.com` and  `server01.contoso.com`).

     When you're finished, click **Next**.
     ![Publishing settings for the EAC on the Relying Party page in the Publish New Application Wizard on the Web Application Proxy server.](../../media/e460ce1f-f4e7-4b83-9e97-d64367e94d39.png)